binkley/modern-java-practices/README.md

 * Your code passes "smell tests": no simple complaints, and you are proud of what others see. _Hey!_ You're a professional, and it shows.
 (This is one of my personal fears as a programmer)
+* Your project is "standard", meaning, the build is easily grasped by those familiar with standard techniques and tooling

 Hopefully this article and the sample build scripts help you!